J. P. Cross: Personal life

 Cross was born in London in 1925 and was educated in Shrewsbury, Shropshire.

 He has been tee-total since 1960.

 Cross struggled with his eyesight losing his sight almost entirely in the early 1980s.
 He believed that it was as a result of working on short commons with the Temiar Tribe in Malay for such a long period that made him go blind.
 In 1981 he worked with only one eye for three months until two hours of the other eye not being of any use when he went to Hong Kong to be successfully operated on but warned that his eyesight might be permanently impaired if he hit his head.

 Cross is a Christian, and considers himself an honorary Hindu, and an honorary Buddhist, although he put he was an animist on his Nepalese citizenship papers.

 A Nepali priest says he is due to live for 110 years because, in 1964, he was twice publicly announced as dead, once by Indonesian Radio 'Pontianak', which also demoted him from Lt Col to Capt, and once by the Sarawak Gazette.

 Military service

-From 1943 – 1982 (39 years and 80days), Cross served in the British Army, of which 37 years 324 days were in Asia, mostly with the Gurkhas.
-He held the rank of Major for over twelve years and of Lieutenant Colonel for over fifteen years and, receiving an MBE, OBE, and appearing on the Army short list three times, of which one appearance is still classified.
+From 1943 to 1982 (39 years and 80 days), Cross served in the British Army, of which 37 years 324 days were in Asia, mostly with the Gurkhas.
+He held the rank of major for over twelve years and of lieutenant colonel for over fifteen years and, receiving an MBE, OBE, and appearing on the Army short list three times, of which one appearance is still classified.